-We equip drivers with an easy-to-install, custom Bluetooth device (ELM327 Bluetooth OBDII) that you can self-install (or have any mechanic do so for free), into a universal diagnostics port that is standard in North American and European cars since 1996.
+We equip drivers with an easy-to-install, vehicle diagnostics device (OBD2: On-Board Diagnostics, 2nd Generation) that you, or a mechanic, can self-install into a universal diagnostics port that is standard in North American and European cars since 1996.
 The small device will sit flush inside your car.
 Just set it and forget it!

 Jaze tells you in plain english (we're working on other languages too), what the check engine light means in your car, approximately how much it will cost and directs you to the most affordable, trustworthy mechanic in your area.
 The app will even eventually be able to predict repairs, which helps you budget ahead of time.